medialab/minet/docs/cli.md

                                 written.
 Defaults to "downloaded".
   -X, --request METHOD          The http method to use.
 Will default to GET.
   -D, --dont-save               Use not to write any downloaded file on disk.
-  --separator SEPARATOR         Character used to split the url cell in the CSV
-                                file, if this one can in fact contain multiple urls.
   --standardize-encoding        Whether to systematically convert retrieved text
                                 to UTF-8.
   -t, --threads THREADS         Number of threads to use.
 Defaults to 25.